lankm/uta-dbms/proj2/docs/report.md

 ### Difficulties Encountered

-1: Confusing skeleton code
+1: Issues in skeleton code

 The provided skeleton code had multiple spacing, output, log output, log name, ... provided in it.
-I will list the changes made here, none make any impact other than making outputs more readable:
+I will list the changes made here, none make any impact other than making stdout outputs more readable for us:

 - avoided printing duplicating information when read from a file.
 - fixed openlog() so logfilename is printed correctly.